kuzzleio/kuzzle/docs/request_scenarios/read_mq.md

-# Reading content from Kuzzle - The Broker way
+# Reading content from Kuzzle - The MQ way

 This page explain the scenario that is run while a client is reading contents from Kuzzle through a message broker such as RabbitMQ.